skippergoroye/Flow-pay/README.md

 This is a Paystack account limitation, not a code issue.
 The withdraw endpoint requires a verified business account with Paystack.
 Let me update the code to handle this better and provide an alternative solution:

+The error is not a bug in your code - it's a Paystack account limitation.
+Here's what's happening:
+The Issue:

+Paystack test accounts cannot make bank transfers/withdrawals This requires a verified business account with live API keys Your code is working correctly - Paystack is blocking the request